Package Torello.HTML

 </DIV></DIV>

-VALIDITY NOTE: Generally, there are very few elements where the maximum depth should ever be greater than 1.
+Generally, there are very few elements where the maximum depth should ever be greater than 1.
 For many standard elements such as the "Anchor Tag" (HTML '<A HREF=...>') having a maximum depth other than 1 would generally be thought of as "Invalid HTML."
-What to do about such occurrences shall be left to the programmer.
-Of course, there are elements that commonly reach a depth greater than 1, for instance: '<SPAN STYLE=...>'.
-Another counter-example would be the HTML 'table' element, which often contains 'inner-tables' within the specific rows and columns of the outer table.
-In such an HTML page, the elements 'tr', 'td', 'table' and possible 'th' would all have depths greater than 1.

-FINALLY: This method differs from a method with an identical name in that it adds a var-args String... htmlTags parameter which allows a user to decide which tags he would like counted and returned in this Hashtable, and which he would like to ignore.
-ALSO: if one of the requested HTML tags from this var-args String parameter is not actually an HTML Element that is present in the html-page, then there will still be an integer-array value in the Hashtable for that element.
-However it's values will be equal to zero.
+This method differs from the method with an identical name (defined above) in that it adds a String-VarArgs parameter that allows a user to decide which tags he would like counted and returned in this Hashtable, and which he would like to ignore.

 Parameters:

-html - This may be any vectorized-html web-page, or an html sub-section / partial-page.
-All that the variable-type wild-card '? super TagNode' means is this method can receive a Vector<TagNode> or a Vector<HTMLNode>, without throwing an exception, or producing erroneous results.
 Note that if a Vector<Object> is passed, and there are no instances of class TagNode contained by that Vector, then this method will simply exit gracefully.

 Returns: